fox1t/qs-to-mongo/README.md

 </div>

-With this package you can parse and convert query parameters into [MongoDB](https://www.mongodb.com/) query criteria and options.
+Thanks to this package, you can parse and convert query parameters into [MongoDB](https://www.mongodb.com/) query criteria and options.

 ## Install
 `npm install qs-to-mongo`